 Jazmyn Blackburn, a partner and collaborator of HEART, is an undergraduate student in the Class of 2019 at Princeton University.
 She is concentrating in Sociology with certificates in French Language and Culture, Cognitive Science, Urban Studies, and the Program in Teacher Preparation.
 Awarded the Bogle ‘51 Fellowship in Spring 2016, Jazmyn has endeavored to create and develop a service-based approach to teaching, known as “Animal Welfare and Empathy Education” (AWEed.).
 The “AWEed.” philosophy sets a foundation for humane education; it provides preschool children with opportunities to realize the talents and skills they possess to be active learners and empathetic servants in their communities.
 Through the HEART/“AWEed.” partnership, Jazmyn is currently generating an early childhood curriculum that will expand the virtues of HEART to reach preschool children of suburban New Jersey.

-Margaret Edson, Director of Development, focuses on strategic development and fundraising for HEART.
+Margaret Edson, Special Projects Coordinator, received her B.A. from Princeton University, her M.Ed. from Hunter College, and her MPH from Columbia University’s Mailman School of Public Health.
 Prior to HEART, Margaret was an Investment Associate at the JPB Foundation, a national foundation focused on initiatives that empower those living in poverty and work to enrich our environment.
 At the JPB Foundation, Margaret worked with the CIO to invest the Foundation’s $4 billion portfolio.
 Margaret is a Teach for America alumna, having taught Second Grade in Bushwick, Brooklyn.
-Margaret received her B.A. from Princeton University, her M.Ed. from Hunter College, and her MPH from Columbia University’s Mailman School of Public Health.

 Kristina Hulvershorn, Indianapolis Program Manager, taught in the public school system for six years, specializing in the emotional and behavioral lives of students.
 She maintains certification as a K-12 learning specialist.
 Kristina is also Youth Program Director at the Peace Learning Center of Indianapolis, with which HEART has an affiliate relationship.
 She earned a B.A. in both General and Special Education, did extensive coursework in nonprofit management and earned a Master’s degree in Humane Education from the Institute for Humane Education.
 In 2009 Kristina founded The Ethic Project in order to offer holistic and empowering educational services to students in Chicago.
 She has worked as a leader in Chicago Public Schools, managing groups of fifty educators at a time, problem solving, and creating strategic plans to best provide meaningful educational opportunities in schools.